Skip to main content

 SystemON START, ON STOPInitialization, cleanup

-Inside an Action, you use imperative commands like PUBLISH, SET, IF/THEN, and CALL.
+Inside an Action, you use these commands to make things happen:

 Models define JSON structures that auto-publish when their trigger fields update: